open-telemetry/opentelemetry-cpp/docs/building-with-stdlib.md

 ### Minimizing binary size

-No need to marshal types from standard to `nostd`, then back to standard library means less code involved and less memcpy.
-We use Standard classes used elsewhere in the app.
-We can subsequently improve the process by avoiding `KeyValueIterable` transform (and, thus, unnecessary memcpy) when we know that the incoming types does not need to be 'transferred' across ABI boundary.
+No need to marshal types from standard to `nostd`, then back to standard library across ABI boundary - means less code involved and less memcpy.
+We use Standard Library classes used elsewhere in the app.
+We can optimize the event passing by avoiding `KeyValueIterable` transform (and, thus, unnecessary memcpy) when we know that the incoming container type matches that one used by SDK.
-This is the case for statically linked executables and when SDK is implemented as 'header-only' library.

 ### Avoiding unnecessary extra memcpy (perf improvements)